janfait/mappforce/README.md

 ##### System Administrator Profile

-While some Mapp Force functionality may be available even for lower level roles, a System Administrator profile authorizing the App ensures that you will be able to retrieve your object definitions like custom fields, perform edits and deletions to all records and send email notifications.
+While some MappForce functionality may be available even for lower level roles, a System Administrator profile authorizing the App ensures that you will be able to retrieve your object definitions like custom fields, perform edits and deletions to all records and send email notifications.

 ##### SOAP API enabled with sufficient limits